alefriant/alehundred_fan/README.md

 That's it.
 The BIOS already has a decent fan curve for normal temps.
 All we need is a safety net that slams the fans to max when things get hot.
 Why complicate what works with a binary decision.

+## Why 0/1 and not a fan curve

+Most people looking into HP Victus fan control end up giving up because there's no way to set a proper fan curve through WMI.
+The BIOS only exposes auto and max, no percentages, no steps.
+So they just accept the terrible defaults and move on.

+Instead of fighting what the hardware doesn't support, I worked with what it does.
+My Auto works fine under 55C.
+Max works fine above 55C.
+That's two states, one threshold, problem solved.
+No driver hacking, no embedded controller writes, no risk of bricking anything.

+Sometimes the simplest approach is the one nobody tries because it doesn't look impressive enough.

 ## How it works

 Uses WMI BIOS calls through the `hpqBIntM` interface exposed by the `ACPI\PNP0C14` driver.
 Lightweight, direct, no background services.